 Feathered factoid: Ruppell’s vultures have been reported to be seen at altitudes of 35,000 feet (7 miles) by commercial airline pilots.

 Some of the biggest threats to condors are because they’re scavengers.
-They can be poisoned from the animals they prey upon where poisons are found in the bodies.
+They can be poisoned by the animals they prey upon when poisons are found in their bodies.

-Poisons used to control these pests.
-They could also swallow lead (from guns) from the animals bodies they feast upon.
-This is one of the reasons that California condor’s are tested for lead poisoning regularly.
+Poisons are used to control these pests.
+They could also swallow lead (from guns) from the animal’s bodies they feast upon.
+This is one of the reasons that California condors are tested for lead poisoning regularly.

-Note: As we follow the path of these majestic scavengers of the sky we learned the term “Condor” belongs in two distinct bird species but are both referred to as “New World” vultures.
+Note: As we follow the path of these majestic scavengers of the sky we learned the term “Condor” belongs to two distinct bird species but are both referred to as “New World” vultures.